 FARMING FOR FLAVORS

-Benziger Winery takes a holistic approach to managing its land, and its water conservation efforts are particularly noteworthy.
-Annually 2-3 million gallons of waste water are collected in onsite ponds that flow into constructed wetlands that filter and oxygenate the water.
+Benziger Winery takes a holistic approach to managing its land, with its water conservation efforts being particularly noteworthy.
+Annually, 2-3 million gallons of waste water are collected in onsite ponds that flow into constructed wetlands that filter and oxygenate the water.
 The water is then used for irrigation and landscaping.
 Careful selection of grape varietals that match the compost-fed soils save up to 50% of the water needed for irrigation as the roots of the vines penetrate further into the ground reaching more permanent water sources.
-In the actual wine making process, close to a 20% reduction in water use was achieved by switching to “all-vibration technology” that eliminates much of the need for cleaning with water.
+In the actual wine making process, close to a 20% reduction in water use was achieved by switching to “all-vibration technology” which eliminates much of the need for cleaning with water.
 A steam based barrel cleaner has reduced the amount of water used to clean a barrel from 25 gallons to below 5 gallons.

 SPREADING THE MESSAGE

 The Benzigers are active advocates of sustainable and organic farming practices that help to educate the entire wine community.
 They hold bi-monthly viticulture classes and quarterly seminars on low-input farming.
 Public tours of the winery showcase their integrated pest management techniques and present their low-input method of grape production.